temuller/hostphot/README.md

 ```

 ## What's new!
+v2.10.0
+* SkyMapper upgrade from DR2 to DR4 (note that there is still a problem with the photometric calibration of extended sources)
+* Change path handling package (os --> pathlib)
+* Interactive aperture and download of RGB images have been removed and are no longer available
+* Close some fits images that were previously kept opened

 v2.9.0
 * Fixing issue when applying/propagating common-mask parameters (e.g. from a coadd) to other images
 * Updated error propagation for Legacy Survey with inverse-variance maps (using it as a weight mask now)